mitogen-hq/mitogen/docs/api.rst

         :py:class:`Broker` instance to use.
 If not specified, a private :py:class:`Broker` is created.

-    .. data:: profiling
+    .. attribute:: profiling

-        When enabled, causes the broker thread and any subsequent broker and main threads existing in any child to write ``/tmp/mitogen.stats.<pid>.<thread_name>.log`` containing a
+        When :data:`True`, cause the broker thread and any subsequent broker and main threads existing in any child to write ``/tmp/mitogen.stats.<pid>.<thread_name>.log`` containing a
         :py:mod:`cProfile` dump on graceful exit.
-Must be set prior to any :py:class:`Broker` being constructed, e.g. via:
+Must be set prior to construction of any :py:class:`Broker`, e.g. via:

         .. code::